 - 1. Determine timing and duration of contractions, and observe for crowning. - 2.
 Transport on left side, if time permits. - 3.
 If delivery is imminent, proceed with delivery: - a.
 Prevent explosive delivery by supporting head and perineum. - b.
-Suction baby's mouth then nose as soon as head is delivered. - c.
+Suction only if there is believed to be an airway obstruction while being cognizant of bradycardia and hypoxia.. - c.
 If cord is around neck and is loose, slip over head out of way.
 If cord is tight, place two clamps and cut in between and unwind.